 So naturally there were no shops or banks.
 Fresh water came from a creek which rose near the present Brisbane Grammar School on Gregory Terrace and flowed down the site of Roma Street Parkland to the site of the present City Hall.
 A small reservoir dammed this creek and conveyed water through hollow hardwood logs.
 Slab huts were quickly built for accommodation and the convicts set to work growing grain.
 Corn, the first successful staple crop, was grown at South Brisbane, directly opposite the main settlement.
 A farm was developed on land known as Eagle Farm.

 1828: Limestone Station (later renamed as Ipswich) provided the source of Brisbane's mortar for the convict barracks.
-Other stone and brick buildings built at this time included the convict hospital, the Commissariat Store, still standing, situated between present day William Street and the Queens Wharf Road, and the Windmill on Wickham Terrace, built to grind corn.
+Other stone and brick buildings built at this time included the convict hospital (on North Quay facing towards George Street), the Commissariat Store, still standing, situated between present day William Street and the Queens Wharf Road, and the Windmill on Wickham Terrace, built to grind corn.

 The convicts' hours of work were sunrise to sunset with two long breaks, one at 8am for breakfast and one at midday.
 On Sundays, they were mustered for a church service.
 Hundreds of convicts fled the stern conditions (of public lashings and at times executions) and escaped into the bush.
 The convict settlement was gradually reduced during the 1830's as the authorities prepared to open the Moreton Bay region for free settlement.